Home & living

 This is all the more reason for you to create a friendship quick, as you might have already disturbed them during your move.

+Moving into a new home isn’t just about unpacking boxes — it’s also about finding your place in the community, and the quickest way to feel at home is to get to know your neighbors right from the start.
 For some, having a neighbor doesn’t really mean much.
 They may think of them as just other people who happens to live nearby.
 People who have no interest in getting to know their neighbors are like people who go to a party and not partake in any social activities there.

 If you happen to be that kind of person, STOP!
 Building a good relationship with the people next door may prove to be tremendously helpful.
 You don’t have to be BFFs or anything, but a great relationship with your neighbors is almost always beneficial.